Antonako1/battosh/ATRC/README.txt

     ! username placed at first Insert
     greeting=Hello %*% from %greeter%\!

     !
-Example for numeral inserts.
+Example for numeral inserts using linux read command.
     !
-0 insert is variable name, 1 insert is flag, 2 insert is question command=read %*1% %*2% %*3%
+0 insert is variable name, 1 insert is question command=read -p "%*1%" %*0%